Philippine wine: Sugarcane wines

+For centuries, basi has played a significant role in Ilocano culture, commonly used in rituals and celebrations, with regional variations in its preparation and taste.
+It also holds historical importance, as restrictions on its private production led to the 1807 Basi Revolt against Spanish authorities.

 Another sugarcane wine was the intus of Visayas and Mindanao.
 It is largely extinct, though it still partially survives among the Lumad peoples of Mindanao where it is flavored with langkawas (Alpinia galanga) or pal-la (Cordyline fruticosa) roots.

 Mead

 Mead made from honey were rare, even in precolonial times.
 They are now extinct and only known from colonial sources.
 They include the kabarawan of the Visayans which was made from honey mixed with bark from the kabarawan tree (Neolitsea villosa); and the bais of the Mandaya and Manobo people which is made from honey and water.

-Modern wines

 Most of the modern wines produced in the country are based on locally produced crops with grape-based wines mostly imported from Australia and European countries.
 In 2012, it was reported that previous attempts to produce grapes which are suitable enough for wine making in northern Philippines failed due to unsuitable soil conditions and high temperatures.

 Modern local wines are mostly fruit wines, including bignay wine made from bignay berries (Antidesma bunius); guyabano wine made from soursop (Annona muricata); mangosteen wine made from mangosteen; duhat wine made from black plum (Syzygium cumini); and mango wine made from Philippine mangoes.
 Another locally produced wine is oregano wine from Quezon produced from Cuban oregano (Plectranthus amboinicus).

 Liqueurs produced from the colonial era are also commonly sold as "wine".
 The most popular are anisado, anise liqueurs generally infused with various herbal ingredients by early Chinese-Filipino immigrants.
 A notable variant of anisado is anisado Mallorca, or simply Mallorca, which adds sugar and can also be used as a cooking wine.